ad1tya-prasad/seed-ml-model/README.md

 #TO USE

-Download the following .xlsx file and replace it with the filepath in the beginning of the ml model code, then run the program.
+Download the following .xlsx file and replace it with the filepath pertaining to your computer in the beginning of the ml model code, then run the program.